1908 Edmonton municipal election

 The 1908 municipal election was held December 14, 1908 for the purpose of electing a mayor and six aldermen to sit on the Edmonton City Council, as well as three public school trustees and five separate school trustees.
 There were also five proposed bylaws put to a vote of the electorate concurrently with the election.

 Positions to be elected

-There were eight aldermen on city council, but two of the positions were already filled: George S. Armstrong and Robert Manson had been elected to two-year terms in 1907 and were still in office.
-Robert Lee and Thomas Bellamy had also been elected to two-year terms in 1907, but had resigned to run for mayor.
-Accordingly, the fifth and sixth-place finishers in the aldermanic race - Andrew Agar and Daniel Fraser - were elected to one-year terms.
+There were eight aldermen on city council, normally four elected each year.
+Daniel Fraser, who had been elected to a one-year term in a December 1907 by-election, and other aldermen elected to two year terms in 1906 were all leaving.
+Two of the other seats were already filled: George S. Armstrong and Robert Manson had been elected to two-year terms in 1907 and were still in office.

+Robert Lee and Thomas Bellamy had also been elected to two-year terms in 1907 but were resigning to run for mayor.

+Accordingly, the top four finishers in the 1908 aldermanic race were elected to two year terms; the fifth and sixth-place finishers - Andrew Agar and Daniel Fraser - were elected to one-year terms.

 There were five trustees on the public board of trustees, but two of the positions were already occupied: A E May and Alex Taylor had been elected to two-year terms in 1907 and were still in office.